Homestead, Florida: Transportation

 The principal roadways linking Homestead with the rest of Miami-Dade County are US 1, the Florida Turnpike and State Road 997.
 The Florida Turnpike has three exits (6, 5 and 2) as it runs south through eastern Homestead before eventually terminating at US 1 in Florida City.
 US 1 (Homestead Blvd.) runs northeast-to-southwest roughly through the middle of the city, and is the only way to continue to the Florida Keys.
-State Road 997 (Krome Ave.) runs north-south through the western end of Homestead and through the historic downtown district.
+State Road 997 (Krome Ave.) runs north–south through the western end of Homestead and through the historic downtown district.

 Miami-Dade Transit (MDT) runs several Metrobus routes connecting the Homestead/Florida City area to the rest of Miami-Dade County.
 Express routes run along the South Miami-Dade Busway, connecting the area with Metrorail and the rest of the Metrobus network and on to Tri-Rail, Amtrak and Miami International Airport.
 In addition, MDT operates Dade-Monroe Express service from Florida City to the Upper Keys.

-The City of Homestead operates two local circulator Homestead Trolley lines.
+The City of Homestead operates two local circulator lines.
 This free service operates daily and transits principal residential, business and commercial areas, as well as the historic downtown district and Miami-Dade College's Homestead Campus.
 The Trolley connects with Metrobus at the Busway and other Metrobus stops throughout the city.

 Starting in 2014 the Homestead Trolley began seasonal service to Everglades National Park and Biscayne National Park.
-The free Homestead National Parks Trolley is offered by the City of Homestead in partnership with the National Park Service.
+The free Homestead National Parks Trolley] is offered by the City of Homestead in partnership with the National Park Service.
 Operating on weekends between January and April, the service is the only public transportation option available to these two parks.

 The Homestead General Aviation Airport is located just northwest of the city's central business district.

 There are public marinas at Homestead Bayfront Park and Marina, on Biscayne Bay east of the city and adjacent to Biscayne National Park's Convoy Point Visitor Center, and at Black Point Park and Marina to the northeast.
 Convoy Point also has a limited number of marina slips for day visitors to dock.

 Most major national car and truck rental companies have rental locations in Homestead or its immediate surroundings.